 Although an intervention support teacher will not be the first line of defense with academic struggles, they can be a very useful resource.
 The reason why is the fact that these professionals undergo extensive training on how to develop strategies that are optimized for at-risk students.
 After all, a regular instructor will seldom know the pupil as well as the intervention specialist who has been assigned to them.
 Once problems with learning or understanding arise, relying on these professionals might be the best course of action.

 Identify Undisclosed Problems

-According to an article published in Forbes Magazine a few years ago, as many as 40 percent of students are recognized as chronically disengaged from their lectures.
+According to an article published in Forbes Magazine, as many as 40 percent of students are recognized as chronically disengaged from their lectures.
 In translation, two out of every five students tend to focus on things that have absolutely nothing to do with the material at hand.
 For individuals who might also be struggling with mental disorders or other issues leading to an at-risk status, troubles with concentration will certainly not help.
 In addition, parents and regular teachers often have no way of gauging just how focused someone is.
 This is where the intervention specialists can come in and utilize conversations and surveys to try and figure out the hidden problems.